hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/coding-out-underpayments-and-debts.html.md

 ---
-title: Coding Out Underpayments and Debt | Income Tax (MTD) End-to-End Service Guide
+title: Coding Out Underpayments and Debts | Income Tax (MTD) End-to-End Service Guide
 weight: 33
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

 <!--- Section owner: MTD Programme --->

-# Coding Out Underpayments and Debt
+# Coding Out Underpayments and Debts

 Coding out is a concept used to collect underpaid tax and debts through a customer’s PAYE tax code.